gitkrishna15/OS-Lift-and-Shift/README.md

 Once the image tar.gz file is available use any of the tools(WinSCP/Filezilla/scp) to copy the image over to System/Server where GUI browser is available to upload the image to Oracle Cloud

-STEP 3:
+STEP 4:

 Once the image is created and moved.
-Go back to source server and run the script in Step 1 with input parameter as "rollback" This will rollback all changes
+Go back to source server and run the script in Step 1 ( OS_lift_shift_boot.sh ) with input parameter as "rollback"
+This will rollback all changes

-STEP 4:
+STEP 5:

 Once the image file is available.